computorg/computo-quarto-extension/README.md

 # Use of the Computo Format Template

-This is a Quarto template that assists you in creating a manuscript for Computo.
+This is a [Quarto-based](https://quarto.org) that assists you in creating a manuscript for Computo.

 ## Creating a New Article